About Our Fees

 - Visitor visa – £1400 to £1800 excluding vat depending on complexity, and in particular whether you have been refused a visit visa before.
 The filing fee here starts at around £100 (nil vat)

-- Sponsor licensing for a UK business – £3495 excluding vat, covers all work up to and including issue of first certificate of sponsorship.
+- Sponsor licensing for a UK business – from £3995 excluding vat, covers all work up to and including issue of first certificate of sponsorship on a skilled worker licence.
 Government fee for a licence (small business) is £536 (nil vat)

 What services are included?